esmitperez/ferris/README.md

 # Why?

-Been meaning to use my (lack of) Rust skills into something practical that combines my personal life passions: Maps, Transportation infrastructure and Continuous Learning.
+I have been meaning to use my (lack of) Rust skills into something practical that combines my personal life passions: Maps, Transportation infrastructure and Continuous Learning.

 # How?